 Field: When your webpages are indexed they are broken down into a set of fields.
 Each field will contain a value like the title of your webpage, the body content, the url, and more.
 You can control which fields are added during indexing by adding Site Search Meta Tags.

-DocumentType: Your Engine can contain multiple DocumentTypes which allow you to create different sets of fields.
+DocumentType: Your Engine can contain multiple DocumentTypes which contain different sets of fields.
 For example, your Engine may contain books, magazines, and videos -- given that each would require a different set of fields, each would have its own DocumentType.
 Multiple DocumentTypes are optional -- you may only have one, the default, which is known as page.
 It represents a webpage.

 Let us see how this would look within the dashboard...

 First, login to Site Search and then click into your Engine.